Get ready to borrow

-Both decisions will affect your monthly payments and the total cost of your Sallie Mae® Smart Option Student Loan®.
+Both choices can determine your monthly payments and the total cost of your Sallie Mae® Smart Option Student Loan®.

 Interest is the cost you’re charged for borrowing money.
 When you pay back a loan, you pay it back with interest, so you end up paying back more than you borrowed.